OSGeo/OSGeoLive-doc/en/overview/ushahidi_overview.rst

-The `Ushahidi <http://www.ushahidi.com/>`_ Engine is a free and open source platform that allows anyone to gather distributed data via SMS, email or web and visualize it on a map or timeline.
+The `Ushahidi <http://www.ushahidi.com/>`_ Engine is a free and open source platform that allows anyone to gather distributed data via SMS, email or web and visualize it on a map or a timeline.
 Our goal is to create tools for democratizing information, increasing transparency and lowering the barriers for individuals to share their stories.